snsinahub/calcualtors/UI/PartTimeBenefitsCalculator/docs/README.md

 ```
 const earningsDisregardCalc = (weeklyBenefits * (1 / 3));
 ```
+Note that we are rounding the `earningsdisregard` to two decimal places.

 *Image 3: Earning exclusion calculation in the calculator*
 ![sample output 2 screenshot](./media/output1.png)